Process B. Describe Program Design

 Environmental education outcomes can be as varied as the programs and communities they engage.
 The best program outcomes align with your program activities, available resources, and the interests of your staff, partners, participants, and funders.
 Write desired outcomes in clear terms, and consider short, medium, and long-term outcomes.

 B4.
-Anticipate Fluid Program Models
+Anticipate Flexible Program Models

 Flexible program models are to be expected and should evolve over time as evaluation efforts unfold.
 An iterative approach demonstrates the eeVAL values of authentic engagement and evaluation as an ongoing journey